mathildeyung/DigitalMethods2021/MarkdownWalkthrough.md

 ## Various Objects

 ### Links
-Now we want to insert af link.
+Now we want to insert a link.
 This is how:

 [GitHub MarkDown documentation](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)
 *Good to know.
 Any url like (https://github.com/) will automatically be converted to a clickable link.*